msik-404/karma-app/README.md

 docker compose down -v
 ```

+## Deployment for testing
+There is also testing variant of the deployment which exposes every container port for connection.
+It also uses
+mongo-express to easily inspect database contents.
+Under [/test-deployment]  folder one can find
+[docker-compose.yaml][test-docker-compose.yaml].
+Note to use this one needs to copy .env file Under [/test-deployment].

 # Further development

 - Unfortunately this app does not have frontend yet.
 Maybe in the future front will be developed.
 Because of the lack